 As exchange rates are an important factor in understanding period to period comparisons, we believe the presentation of revenue growth rates on a constant currency basis enhances the understanding of our revenue results and evaluation of our performance in comparison to prior periods.
 The constant currency information presented is calculated by translating current period results using prior period weighted average foreign currency exchange rates.
 These results should be considered in addition to, not as a substitute for, results reported in accordance with GAAP.

 Overview

-Progress Software Corporation ("Progress," the "Company," "we," "us," or "our") is the trusted provider of the best products to develop, deploy and manage high-impact business applications.
-We enable our customers to develop the applications and experiences they need, deploy where and how they want, and manage it all safely and securely.
-Progress helps customers drive faster cycles of innovation, fuel momentum and accelerate their path to success.
+Progress Software Corporation ("Progress," the "Company," "we," "us," or "our") provides enterprise software products for the development, deployment and management of high-impact business applications.

 The key tenets of our strategic plan and operating model are as follows: